krobelus/gitlab-offline-review/README.md

 ### [Tig](https://jonas.github.io/tig/)

-When browse MR commits by going to the `refs` view (shortcut `r`) and selecting one of the MR branches (usually `origin/the-source-branch`).
+Browse MR commits by going to the `refs` view (shortcut `r`) and selecting one of the MR branches (usually `origin/the-source-branch`).
 When scrolling through a commit diff, you can add review comments with a binding like this one (by typing `ac`):

 ```
 bind generic ac !gl.py discuss %(branch) %(commit) %(file) %(text) %(lineno_old) %(lineno)